top of page

 Lee is a Chartered Physiotherapist, graduating as a ‘human’ physiotherapist in 1997 from Teesside University in England.
 He started his veterinary training while working full time in the NHS and qualified with ACPAT (the Association of Chartered Physiotherapists in Animal Therapy) in 1999.
 For the past 25 years Lee has specialized in the treatment and rehabilitation of the horse and rider combination, working with numerous British teams and supporting squads at European and World championships, World Equestrian Games and was part of the ACPAT team providing physiotherapy services at the London Olympics in 2012.

 For 12 years Lee also owned and managed ‘The Equine Physiotherapy Clinic' which provided in-patient care for a full range of conditions from acute Musculoskeletal and Orthopaedic conditions to rehabilitation of complex chronic cases.
+Lee is a lecturer on the Veterinary Physiotherapy Master’s Degree at Liverpool University and is currently completing his PhD in Biomechanics at the University of Sunderland.

 Roly Owers MA MSc VetMB MRCVS